Faun471/MobCatcher/docs/Input/Configs/config.md

-# config.yml
+Property: PageTitle, config.yml
+Property: Author, Faun
+Property: LastUpdated, 5th June 2022
-On this page, we'll try to explain all there is to explain in the plugin's config.yml.
+Property: Description, On this page, we'll try to explain all there is to explain in the plugin's config.yml.
+Property: Folder, Configs

 ## Adding another mob-catcher
 This is the default mob-catcher item: